 AMTSO members not yet signed up to the system can do so via the AMTSO member website.

-The Real-Time Threat List (RTTL) is a repository of malware samples collected by experts from around the world.
+The Real-Time Threat List (RTTL) is a repository of malware samples collected by security companies, test labs, and other experts from around the world.

 The repository is managed, maintained and secured by the Anti-Malware Testing Standards Organization (AMTSO).